lilychughes/FishLifeExonCapture/README.md

 # Step 7: Run aTRAM

 This script uses the default parameters for aTRAM, using Velvet again as the assembler.
-It uses five Blast iterations, which seems to be sufficient for most loci.
+It uses ten iterations, which seems to be sufficient for most loci.
 If you're trying to assemble something longer, like a full mitogenome, you'll want to run aTRAM directly and change this.

+Colonial one has a special python environment that was set up for aTRAM.
+To run it under this environment, do:

 ```
+module load velvet
+module load sqlite
+module load aTRAM/2.0
+source $aTRAM

 ../FishLifeExonCapture/runaTRAM.sh
 ```